-We have audited the financial statements of KIPP Administrative Services Corporation (a Pennsylvania nonprofit corporation) (the Corporation), which comprise the statement of financial position as of June 30, 2023, and the related statements of activities and changes in net assets, cash flows, and functional expenses for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of KIPP Administrative Services Corporation (a Pennsylvania nonprofit corporation) (the Corporation), which comprise the statements of financial position as of June 30, 2024 and 2023, and the related statements of activities and changes in net assets, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of KIPP Administrative Services Corporation as of June 30, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of KIPP Administrative Services Corporation as of June 30, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.